Jeff Feagles: Personal life

 Feagles is married to Michelle.
 They have four sons: Christopher (nicknamed C.J.), Blake, Trevor, and Zachary.
 Christopher was a punter for the University of North Carolina at Chapel Hill football team and played in the US Army high-school All-American game in 2008.
 Blake played wide receiver for UConn in 2013 and 2014.
 Zach was a punter at Rutgers University and the University of Miami.
 Trevor did not pursue collegiate football, but currently attends Loyola University Maryland.

 Feagles currently resides in Ridgewood, New Jersey where he is a residential and commercial real estate agent for Keller Williams.

 He is also a member of the New York Giants Broadcast Team responsible for pre- and post-game radio content along with analysis on the Fox Giants Post Game Live show.

-Upon his retirement, Feagles was the 2nd to last active player behind John Carney to appear in the NES classic video game, Tecmo Super Bowl.
+Upon his retirement, Feagles was the 2nd to last active player behind John Carney to appear in the classic NES video game, Tecmo Super Bowl.